twlang/.github/profile/README.md

 example += "world!"; // example = "hello world!"
 print(example.length);
 ```
-If the compiler never sees you request the length of a string (or an alias/slice of a string, because the compiler knows your code on an initialization-name-basis), it just won't keep track.
-However, if it does, it'll go back (or time travel) and change the type (leading to a type-based butterfly effect).
+If you never request the length of a string (or an alias/slice of a string, since the compiler keeps track of those by referring to them as variations of a variable's "first-name"), the compiler just won't keep track of it.
+However, if you do, the compiler will go back (or time travel) and change the type (leading to a butterfly effect).

 #### So?
-This might seem like a nearly useless optimization, and it kinda is, but we've mercilessly abused these fairly simple effects to build a completely memory-safe and extremely fast language, all while being simple, clean, and mostly consistent.
+This might seem like a silly optimization, and it kinda is, but we've mercilessly abused these fairly simple effects to build a completely memory-safe and extremely fast language, all while being fun, clean, and mostly consistent.